 This beautiful purple coneflower grows in USDA growing zones 3-9.
 Sow seeds in the fall in a well-prepared bed.
 Or transplant seedlings outside during the week of your spring frost date, two feet apart.
 Echinacea is a hardy perennial and prefers full sun or partial shade in rich soil.

 - Buy: Echinacea seeds (Like all perennials, seeds germinate and grow slowly.
 Research ‘growing perennial herbs from seed’ before sowing.)

 - Make: Elderyberry Syrup with Echinacea and Goldenseal by GrowForageCookFerment

-Herb fennel can stimulate appetite, support healthy digestion, and be gargled as a tea for a sore throat, which makes it an excellent candidate for the home medicine garden.
+Herb fennel stimulates appetite, support healthy digestion, and is gargled as a tea for a sore throat, which makes it an excellent candidate for the home medicine garden.

-It grows in USDA growing zones 3-10.
-Sow seeds 1⁄4-inch deep outside, 16 inches apart, two weeks before your frost date.
-Fennel is a perennial plant in zones 5 through 10 and an annual in northern climates.
-It will also self-seed.
+This beautiful, yellow flowering herb grows in USDA growing zones 3-10; it’s a perennial in zones 5-10 and an annual in northern climates.
+Sow seeds 1⁄4-inch deep, 16 inches apart, two weeks before your frost date.
+It readily self-seeds.
 Fennel needs rich soil in a sunny location.

 TIP: HARVESTING FENNEL SEEDS

 Harvest fennel seeds at the end of summer so the plants don’t set seed everywhere.
 Cook with the seeds, chew on them after meals to help with digestion, and give them away to your gardener friends for planting!
 If you have an out-of-control fennel patch, chickens enjoy the forage.

 - Learn: Grow it under fruit trees!
 How to Build a Fruit Tree Guild